microsounds/atelier/readme.md

 Several commands are extended to include impure functions, such as purposefully mangling config files, and have the following precedence when multiple versions exist:

 1. Interactive shell functions defined in [`~/.bashrc`](.bashrc)
-2. Scripts and symlinks in `~/.local/bin`
+2. Executables and symlinks in `~/.local/bin`
-	* Some are shell functions posing as scripts so they'll work in `dmenu` and external scripts.
+	* Some are shell functions promoted to scripts so they'll work in `dmenu` or outside of a terminal context.
 3. `/usr/bin` system executables

 ## `cd`